There’s been another mass shooting by a crazy person, and liberals still refuse to consider institutionalizing the dangerous mentally ill.

 Something seems to have gone horribly wrong right around 1970.
 What could it be?
 Was it the introduction of bell-bottoms?

-That date happens to correlate precisely with when the country began throwing the mentally ill out of institutions in 1969.
-Your memory of there not being as many mass murders a few decades ago is correct.
+That date happens to correlate precisely with this: In 1969, the country began throwing the mentally ill out of institutions.
+Your memory of a lot fewer mass murders in the past is correct.
 Your memory of there not being as many homeless people a few decades ago is also correct.

 But liberals won’t allow the dangerous mentally ill to be committed to institutions against their will.
-(The threat of commitment is very persuasive in getting disturbed individuals to take their medicine.)
-Something in liberals’ genetic makeup compels them to attack civilization, for example, by defending the right of dangerous psychotics to refuse treatment and then representing them in court after they commit murder.
+Often, the threat of commitment is the only mechanism capable of persuading disturbed individuals to take their medicine.

 Liberals won’t even agree to take the most basic steps to prevent psychotics from purchasing guns — yes, GUNS! — because to allow the release of mental health information would be “stigmatizing.”
 We’re not talking about anorexic girls here.
 We just need shrinks to tell us if potential gun purchasers are paranoid schizophrenics.

 The disastrous consequences of the deinstitutionalization movement is described in E. Fuller Torrey’s book, The Insanity Offense: How America’s Failure to Treat the Seriously Mentally Ill Endangers Its Citizens.
-Torrey’s book reads like a compendium of America’s most heinous murders since the early ’70s — all of which could have been stopped with involuntary commitment laws, and none of which could have been stopped even with a complete gun ban.
+Torrey’s book reads like a compendium of America’s most heinous murders — all of which could have been stopped with involuntary commitment laws.
+None could have been stopped even with a total and complete gun ban.

 Here are a few: